Scaling Limits of Coalescent Processes Near Time Zero: Convergence of metric spaces

 where here and throughout $B(p,r)$ denotes the closed ball of radius $r$ around $p$.

-Denote by $(\mathcal{X},d_{GH})$ the space of proper Polish spaces with a distinguished point, up to isometry, equipped with the Gromov-Hausdorff metric.
+Denote by $(\mathcal{X},d_{GH})$ the space of proper Polish spaces with a distinguished point, up to isometry, equipped with the Gromov--Hausdorff metric.
 The space $(\mathcal{X},d_{GH})$ is a Polish space (see \cite{evansstflour}).
 Some of the properties of metric spaces are preserved under $d_{GH}$ convergence.
-One such example is when the metric is an ultra-metric.
-A metric $d$ is called an ultra-metric if
+One such example is when the metric is an ultra--metric.
+A metric $d$ is called an ultra--metric if

-It is not hard to check all the metric spaces in this paper are in fact ultra-metric spaces and that this property is preserved under $d_{GH}$ convergence.
+It is not hard to check all the metric spaces in this paper are in fact ultra--metric spaces and that this property is preserved under $d_{GH}$ convergence.

 Suppose that $(X,d_X,\mu,p_X)$ and $(Y,d_Y,\nu,p_Y)$ are proper Polish pointed metric spaces which come equipped with two measures $\mu$ and $\nu$ respectively.
 Suppose further that both measures are finite on compact sets.
-Then the (pointed) Gromov-Hausdorff-Prokhorov distance is given by
+Then the (pointed) Gromov--Hausdorff--Prokhorov distance is given by

-Denote by $(\mathcal{X}_\mu,d_{GHP})$ the space of proper Polish spaces with a distinguished point, up to measure preserving isometries, equipped with the Gromov-Hausdorff-Prokhorov metric.
+Denote by $(\mathcal{X}_\mu,d_{GHP})$ the space of proper Polish spaces with a distinguished point, up to measure preserving isometries, equipped with the Gromov--Hausdorff--Prokhorov metric.
 Then space $(\mathcal{X}_\mu,d_{GHP})$ is a Polish space (see for example \cite{abraham_ghp}).